fbpx

 For emergency care or ambulances, call the National Center for Emergency Care (EKAV) ambulance: 166.

-If you are on a remote island in Greece without a major hospital, you can get a transfer from an EKAV helicopter or boat to a major city to receive care.
+If you plan to retire in Greece on a remote island in Greece without a major hospital, you can get a transfer from an EKAV helicopter or boat to a major city to receive care.
 For private air ambulances, a few options are Gamma Air Medical and Athens Medevac.

 Safety in Greece